-One of my favorite ways to cook and eat eggplants is this vegan dahi baingan or dahi wale baingan, which I want to share with you today.
+Yet one more favorite is vegan dahi baingan or dahi wale baingan, which I want to share with you here.

 Dahi is yogurt in hindi, and baingan is eggplant, and just like it sounds, this is a dish that marries together yogurt and eggplants in one memorable dish.
 It's simple but flavor-packed, with creamy, silky eggplant pieces in a creamy, silky yogurt gravy accompanied by garam masala, kasoori methi and a few other simple spices and herbs.